Cycling routes Cols Réservés Dates 2020 in the Briançonnais

 The Col de Montgenèvre climb is quite tame compared to the Izoard, Granon and Galibier, but in Spring those are not open for a couple more months.

-Montgenèvre tops out at 1,854m as you approach the roundabout take the turn into the center and then out to the Needle along the pedestrian precinct and then rejoing the main road avoding the tunnel.
+Montgenèvre tops out at 1,854m as you approach the roundabout take the turn into the centre and then out to the Needle along the pedestrian precinct and then rejoining the main road avoiding the tunnel.